 2 tsp gypsum powder

 Soak the beans overnight.
 Remove the outer skin and blend with water.
 Filter and squeeze the milk through a coffee sock.
-Boil the soyabean milk for 10mins till fragrant, skimming off the foam.
-Dissolve the gypsum in water and add to pot.
-Filter the soyabean milk and then pour while its hot directly into the pot.
+Boil the soybean milk for 10mins till fragrant, skimming off the foam.
+Dissolve the gypsum in water and add to the pot.
+Filter the soybean milk and then pour while its hot directly into the pot.
 Do not stir.
 Leave to set for 50mins.
 Serve with syrup.

 NB: If you have a soya milk maker, then the whole process is quite simple!
 Just add your hot soya milk to the gypsum powder and you get tau huay in 50mins.